swiimii/swiimii.github.io/_pages/aboutme.markdown

 ## Interests

 I am a gamer, programmer, and cat dad!
-Some of my hobbies include attending board game nights, visiting breweries, <a href="/AllProjects/">creating Game Jam games,</a> and attending various conventions!
+Some of my hobbies include attending board game nights, visiting breweries, <a href="/AllProjects/">creating Game Jam games,</a> and traveling to conventions!

 Raised by a family of musicians, I'm also a big music fan!
 I love going to concerts, recently took up Vinyl collecting, and have teaching myself to play Guitar since 2020!